Pin it130 Years of Golf, One Village, Ten Courses, and the Institutional Heart of the American Game

-In 1895, a Boston soda fountain magnate named James Walker Tufts bought 5,000 acres of depleted timberland in the North Carolina Sandhills for roughly a dollar an acre.
+In 1895, a Boston soda fountain magnate named James Walker Tufts bought 5,000 acres of depleted North Carolina timberland for roughly a dollar an acre.
 He hired Frederick Law Olmsted to design a village.
 He hired Donald Ross to build a golf course.
 The village became Pinehurst.
-The golf course became No. 2.
-And the depleted timberland became, over the next 130 years, the most concentrated collection of consequential golf in America.
-That history matters because it...
+The course became No. 2.
+The timberland became, over the next 130 years, the most concentrated collection of consequential golf in America.

 Non-golf activities and companion experiences